CGOD737/cs1666_organization/adv_topics/proc_level_gen_outline.md

 			* Each room has a specific objective associated
 			* Similar to amongus.
 			* Each room would also have their own set of tiles accordingly
-		* Level Animations
+		* Sub Levels
-			* Moving Camera
+			* Skyscraper style layout
-			* Door Movement more natural.
+			* Each Level is a separate floor